silverqx/TinyORM/docs/tinyorm-relationships.md

         //
     }

-Since all relationships also serve as query builders, you may add further constraints to the relationship query by calling the `comments` method and continuing to chain conditions onto the query, only simple `where` methods are proxied now:
+Since all relationships also serve as [query builders](query-builder.md#top), you may add further constraints to the relationship query by calling the `comments` method and continuing to chain conditions onto the query, all the `TinyBuilder` methods which are related to building queries are proxied:

     auto comment = Post::find(1)->comments()
                         ->whereEq("title", "foo")